 From Lansweeper 7.0 onward, you can scan your VMware virtual environments using vCenter credentials.
 Scanning with vCenter gives a more complete overview of your virtual environment compared to the old VMware scanning method using the Managed Object Browser (MOB).
 Scanned vCenter data includes datacenters, datastores, clusters, ESXi hosts, VMware guests and more.
 In order to scan your vCenter server, the requirements listed below must be met and you must set up a user with (at a minimum) read-only access to the vCenter server.

-To prepare a vCenter server for scanning, do the following:
+To make sure a vCenter server meets the requirements for scanning, do the following:

 - Make sure that the machine is a vCenter Server Appliance (vCSA) and that TCP ports 135, 139 and 445 are closed on the vCenter server.Scanning a vCenter Server environment installed as software on a Windows computer is not supported.
 If Lansweeper determines a machine to be a Windows computer, vCenter scanning is skipped.